RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 Generated SQL query:
 ![](images/ai/ai_smart_assistance_2.png)

-**Note: To translate a phrase into a query, DBeaver needs to send the database metadata to the OpenAI platform.** OpenAI will know table and column names in your database.
+**Note: DBeaver needs to send the database metadata to the OpenAI platform to translate a phrase into a query.** OpenAI will know table and column names in your database.
 DBeaver will ask about this on the first smart completion for every connection.
 [Learn more about data privacy](#data-privacy)

 ### Additional settings

 #### Scope

-You can specify scope used to generate queries in the **Scope** field.
-You may need this if your database schema is large enough to eliminate problems when generating queries
+You can specify the scope used to generate queries in the **Scope** field.
+You may need this if your database schema is large enough to eliminate problems when generating queries.

 If you want to choose a table, select the **Custom** option.